 - The indirect pronouns are used with intransitive verbs

-- The verbs like piacere, interessare, succedere, sembrare, servire, bastare use the indirect object pronouns
+- The verbs like piacere,such as, interessare, succedere, sembrare, servire, bastare use the indirect object pronouns

-Some verbs that answer to the questions what and whom in English, respond to the questions for whom or to whom in Italian, and this is where you need to pay attention.
+Some verbs that answer to the questions what and whom in English, respond to the questions for whom or to whom in Italian, and this is where it gets tricky.

 The rule of thumb is consulting a dictionary to see if the verb needs a direct or indirect pronoun.